 Regulations require that schools provide exit counseling.
-DSDT requires all students who have received a student loan to complete the in-person exit counseling workshops or online exit counseling at studentloans.gov.
+DSDT requires all students who have received a student loan to view our exit counseling PowerPoint emailed to the student, complete individual exit counseling with DSDT business office staff and/or online exit counseling at studentloans.gov.